inumella-sricharan/pagerank-on-massive-graphs/README.md

 That is, the centrality of node i is directly proportional to the centrality of its neighbours.
 That is equivalent to writing<br><br>
 $A \times C = \lambda C$ where A is the adjacency matrix(with self loops removed) and C is the centrality vector.<br>

+### <ins>🎆 power iteration method:</ins><br>
+If our task is to find $A \times C = \lambda C$, then its about finding the eigen vector corresponding to the largest eigenvalue of A.<br>
+It can be found out through the power iteration method where we start with a random vector and repititively multiply it with A until convergence.<br><br>

+In our case the matrix A will be the markov matrix that we will form out of the transition matrix.<br>

 $M = \beta P^{T} + (1 - \beta)\[1/N\]_{N x N}$ <br>